 (this article is by:Amanda Kolson Hurley,additional research by John ScappiniRelated ArticlesSave / Share and found at http://www.architectmagazin…#related_articles)

-Michael Angelo Gideo owns a small business in Plano, Texas, that specializes in custom-designed backyards.
-His company installs swimming pools, builds outdoor fireplaces and patios, puts up decks, and tackles landscaping projects.
+Michael Angelo Gideo owns a small business in Plano, Texas and Broward that specializes in custom-designed backyards.
+His company installs swimming pools, builds outdoor fireplaces and patios, puts up decks, and tackles landscaping projects, actually he has a project of pool resurfacing Broward County.
 The company, Backyard Architect, has a website at backyardarchitect.com.

 A fitting name, right?
 The Texas Board of Architectural Examiners doesn’t think so: Gideo is not, and has never been, a registered architect in the state of Texas; nor is his company affiliated with a registered architect.
 By Texas law, one of these conditions must be met if the term “architect” or “architectural services” is used in a business name.